Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

-In this Feminist Marketing Tool, you’ll learn how to implement The Refresh Consent Pre-Launch Process in your email marketing (and your culture-making!).
+In this Culture Making Marketing Tool, you’ll learn how to implement The Refresh Consent Pre-Launch Process in your email marketing (and your culture-making!).

 4(a) FOLLOW UP.
 How to Continually Renew Consent after You Run The Refresh Consent Pre-Launch Process